Bubblegum Crisis (role-playing game): Publication history

 R. Talsorian Games (RTG) had originally been founded by Mike Pondsmith in 1986 to publish the anime role-playing game Mekton.
 RTG then went on to other non-anime products such as Cyberpunk 2020.
-It was not until ten years later, in 1996, that RTG re-entered the anime-related role-playing game market with Bubblegum Crisis, the first of several licensed anime properties produced by the company, and the first to use the company's new Fuzion rule system.
-In the 2014 book Designers & Dragons, author Shannon Applecline said the game "marked a new push into anime for the company, bringing it back to its roots".
+It was not until ten years later, in 1996, that RTG re-entered the anime-related role-playing game market with Bubblegum Crisis, which would be the first RPG produced among several anime properties licensed by the company.
+In his 2011 book Designers & Dragons, author Shannon Appelcline noted that this was the first game to use the company's new Fuzion rule system, and said the game "marked a new push into anime for the company, bringing it back to its roots".

+Three books in total were printed in this series; "Bubblegum Crisis: Mega-Tokyo 2033" (the base rulebook, set in the original OVA series), "Bubblegum Crisis: Before and After" (content from the spin off "AD Police" series as well as the "Bubblegum Crash!" sequel series) and "Bubblegum Crisis EX" (cutting room floor content and new adventures).

 Description

 Bubblegum Crisis is a 188-page softcover book designed by Benjamin Wright, David Ackerman-Gray, Ray Greer, George MacDonald, Steve Peterson, and Mike Pondsmith.
 In the game, set in Japan in 2033, players take on the roles of "Knight Sabers" who oppose the evil megacorporation Genom and its deadly Boomer robots.

 The book is divided into three sections: